pluggdapps/tayra/docs/develop.rst

 The design is based on simple, formal methods that are easy to understand and extend as per future needs.
-Language front end is based on LALR parser and uses PLY for lexing and parsing, during parsing, Abstract Syntax Tree (AST) is constructed using :class:`tayra.ast.Terminal` :class:`tayra.ast.NonTerminal` base classes.
+Language front end is based on LALR parser and uses PLY for lexing and parsing, during parsing, Abstract Syntax Tree (AST) is constructed using :class:`tayra.ast.Terminal` and :class:`tayra.ast.NonTerminal` base classes.
 A multi-pass compilation is applied on the AST, two headpasses for preprocessing, generation pass to generate intermediate python file and a tail pass to do post processing.
-Some times tail pass can be used to perform a delayed generation of intermediate python file.
+Some times tail pass on a sub-tree can be used to perform a delayed generation of intermediate python file.
 AST nodes also provide methods to reverse generate the source text and to print the tree on stdout for reference.

 Lexing rules are implemented in :mod:`tayra.lexer` module and parsing grammar is implmeneted in :mod:`tayra.parser` module.